Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: Proposed Method

 \section{Proposed Method}

-The network architecture comprises five components: a video restructuring sub-network, a semantic feature extraction sub-network, a multi-scale feature fusion sub-network, a flow motion feature extraction sub-network, and a feature regression sub-network.
-It is shown in Fig. \ref{fig2}.
-When presented with a distorted video for evaluation, the video restructure sub-network initially analyzes the input frames to identify any stalling events caused by discontinuous PTS or accelerated playback.
-If such an event is detected, the corresponding stalling frames are supplemented based on the video's frame rate and duration of the stall event.
-The sub-network will generate the restructured video frame sequence and its corresponding presentation timestamp (PTS).
-The semantic extraction sub-network aims to extract the perceived quality of all restructured video frames.
-Subsequently, the multi-scale quality feature fusion sub-network processes the extracted features.
-The flow motion feature extraction sub-network extracts flow motion features from the restructured video frames.
-Finally, the feature regression sub-network predicts retrospective QoE scores by integrating information from two aspects.
-In the following sections, we provide a detailed description of each component.
+The network architecture comprises five modules: a video reconstruction module, a semantic feature extraction module, an optiacl flow motion feature extraction module, a multi-scale feature fusion module, and a feature regression module, as illustrated in Fig.~\ref{fig2}.
+When evaluating a distorted video, the video reconstruction module first analyzes the input frames to detect stalling events caused by discontinuous PTS or accelerated playing.
+If such events are identified, it supplements the corresponding stalling frames based on the video's frame rate and the duration of the stall, thus generating the restructured video frame sequence along with its corresponding presentation timestamps (PTS).
+The semantic feature extraction module extracts the quality-aware features of all restructured video frames.
+Next, the multi-scale feature fusion module fuse the extracted quality-aware features.
+The motion feature extraction module then captures optical flow-based motion features from the restructured video frames.
+Finally, the feature regression module predicts retrospective QoE scores by integrating information from both quality and motion aspects.